PClean: Bayesian Data Cleaning at Scale with Domain-Specific Probabilistic Programming: INTRODUCTION

-Many researchers have proposed generative models for data cleaning in specific datasets~\cite{Pasula2003, Kubica2003, MayfieldJenniferNeville2009, Matsakis2010, Xiong2011, Hu2012, Zhao2012, Abedjan2016, De2016, Steorts2016, Winn2017, DeSa2019}.
-Generative formulations specify a prior over latent ground truth data, and a likelihood that models how the ground truth is noisily reflected in dirty datasets.
-In contrast, PClean's PPL makes it easy to write short (\textless 50 line) programs to specify custom priors for new datasets, and yield inference algorithms that deliver fast, accurate cleaning results.
+Many researchers have proposed generative models for cleaning specific datasets or fixing particular error patterns~\citep{Pasula2003, Kubica2003, MayfieldJenniferNeville2009, Matsakis2010, Xiong2011, Hu2012, Zhao2012, Abedjan2016, De2016, Steorts2016, Winn2017, DeSa2019, eduardo2020robust,marchant2021d}.
+Such formulations specify priors over ground truth data, and likelihoods that model errors.
+In contrast, PClean's PPL makes it easy to write short (\textless 50 line) programs to specify custom models of new datasets, and automates an inference algorithm that delivers fast, accurate cleaning results.

-There is a rich literature on Bayesian approaches to modeling relational data~\cite{Friedman1999}, including `open-universe' models with identity and existence uncertainty~\cite{Milch2006}.
-Several PPLs could express data cleaning models \cite{milch2005, goodman2012church, dippl, Tolpin2016, Mansinghka2014, bingham2019, Cusumano-Towner2019}, but in practice, generic PPL inference is often too slow.
-This paper introduces new algorithms that enable PClean to scale better, and demonstrates external validity of the results by calibrating PClean's runtime and accuracy against SOTA data-cleaning baselines~\cite{Dallachiesat2013,Rekatsinas2017} that use machine learning and weighted logic (typical of discriminative approaches~\cite{Mccallum2003, Wellner2004, Wick2013}).
+PClean draws on a rich literature of Bayesian approaches to modeling relational data~\citep{Friedman1999}, including open-universe models with identity and existence uncertainty~\citep{Milch2006}.
+Many PPLs could express PClean-like data cleaning models \citep{milch2005, goodman2012church, dippl, Mansinghka2014, Gordon2014, Tolpin2016, scibior2018functional, bingham2019, Cusumano-Towner2019}, but in practice, generic PPL inference is often too slow.
+This paper introduces new algorithms that scale better, and demonstrates external validity of the results by calibrating PClean's runtime and accuracy against SOTA data-cleaning baselines~\citep{Dallachiesat2013,Rekatsinas2017} that use machine learning and weighted logic (typical of discriminative approaches~\citep{Mccallum2003, Wellner2004, Wick2013}).

 Some of PClean's inference innovations have close analogues in traditional cleaning systems; for example, PClean's preferred values from Section~\ref{sec:hints} are related to HoloClean's notion of domain restriction.
-In fact, PClean can be viewed as a scalable, Bayesian, domain-specific PPL implementation of the PUD framework from \cite{DeSa2019} (which abstractly characterizes the HoloClean implementation from~\cite{Rekatsinas2017}, but does not itself include PClean's modeling or inference innovations).
+In fact, PClean can be viewed as a scalable, Bayesian, domain-specific PPL implementation of the PUD framework from \citet{DeSa2019} (which abstractly characterizes the HoloClean implementation from~\citet{Rekatsinas2017}, but does not itself include PClean's modeling or inference innovations).
+Some of PClean's inference contributions also have precursors in LibBi and Birch~\citep{Murray2015,murray2018automated}, which, like PClean, employ sequential Monte Carlo algorithms with data-driven proposals.
+However, Birch's delayed sampling technique~\citep{murray2018delayed} would {\it not} yield intelligent, data-driven proposals in PClean's non-parametric model class, and in Section~\ref{sec:results}, we show that PClean's novel inference contributions (including its static generation of model-specific proposal code, and its per-object rejuvenation schedule) are necessary for efficient, accurate cleaning.

-\section{Modeling}
+\section{MODELING}